nlins8224/Oubinity/DOCUMENTATION.md

 ```

 That was binary meshing part of the algorithm.
 Faces that should be visible are stored in columns and they could be collected and rendered as they are.
-However there is also greedy meshing part.
+This part can be used as a standalone algorithm: TODO LINK.
+Greedy meshing, which is next part, takes `col_face_masks` as an input and merges faces of the same type into bigger quads.

 ##### Greedy meshing
 Faces of the same voxel type can be merged into a bigger face quads.
 Textures will not be stretched.
 They will be repeatably applied, so this will not be visible.
 Picture below illustrates a grid plane view.
 There are 32 (chunk size) grids per each axis.
-Each cell represents a column.
+Each cell represents a **column**.
 Colors represent different voxel types.
 The end result:
 ![merged](https://i.ibb.co/MpgsS97/Screenshot-2024-12-01-122205.png)
 Algorithm starts in bottom left corner.
 Algorithm merges faces in forward direction first and in right direction when merging forward is no longer possible.
-This is done iteratively, faces from columns in first row are merged with neighbors from second row.
+This is done iteratively, iterating to the right.
+Faces from columns in first row are merged with neighbors from second row.
 Face is added to an array of faces when it is no longer possible to merge in any direction.
 ![merging](https://i.ibb.co/kDkPQgB/Screenshot-2024-12-01-195855.png)
 In example above algorithm is in a row and column indicated by an arrow.
 On the left, algorithm already merged faces from previous rows with their forward neighbors and is about to merge another one in a forward direction.
-On the right, merging forward was no longer possible, so algorithm merged in the right direction.
+On the right, merging forward was no longer possible, so algorithm merged to the right direction.

 We start with:
 ```cpp